daredloco/live-controls/README.md

  Controls/Scripts/Helpers for Laravel and Livewire Those are free to use, but are mostly for my own projects so no full support guaranteed.

-## Ranks Class
+## Admin System
-A class handling ranks and permissions based per ranks
+A System providing an administration dashboard/interface to handle all the things here seperately

 ### Todo
-- Add Ranks to database
-- Add Ranks Middleware
+- ?
-- Add function to add ranks with artisan(?)

-## Permissions Class
-A class handling permissions for users or user groups, developer can add specific permissions by keyword and specific actions based on them which will show up afterwards
+## User Groups System
+A System handling user groups and permissions based per ranks

 ### Todo
+- Add usergroups to database
+- Add usergroups Middleware
+- Add function to add usergroups with artisan(?)

+## User Permissions System
+A System handling permissions for users or user groups, developer can add specific permissions by keyword and specific actions based on them which will show up afterwards

+### Todo
 - ?

-## Captcha Class
+## Captcha System
-A class handling captchas (mostly Recaptcha, but can handle other systems as well)
+A System handling captchas (mostly Recaptcha, but can handle other systems as well)

 ### Todo
 - Add Recaptcha v2
 - Add Recaptcha v3

-## Financial Class
+## Financial System
-A class handling financial calculations and such
+A System handling financial calculations and such

 ### Todo
 - ?

-## Payment Class
+## Payment System
-A class handling different payment systems for e-commerce etc.
+A System handling different payment systems for e-commerce etc.

 ### Todo
 - Add PagSeguro Handler